jcontesti/the-elements-of-statistical-learning-in-julia/README.md

-# The Elements of Statistical Learning in Julia
+# The Elements of Statistical Learning in Julia (Work in Progress)

 As a result of the study of "The Elements of Statistical Learning" book, I will add to this repository all my notebooks written in Julia that have helped me better understand this book.